Volentix/Vulcan/docs/install.md

 k get  po -n kube-system
 ```

-You should see a record similar to the following:
+You should see a record similar (the prefix on traefik- will different) to the following:
 ```
 kube-system          traefik-55bd9646fc-xsdq7                  1/1     Running     0          15m
 ```